How to Clean & Sanitize Your Cutting Boards!

-To sanitize wood cutting boards, spread 3% hydrogen peroxide over the surface and allow it to sit a few minutes.
-(This can be found at your local drugstore for a couple bucks… and there are tons of other uses for hydrogen peroxide)!
+To sanitize wood cutting boards, spread 3% hydrogen peroxide over the surface and allow it to sit for a few minutes.
+(This can be found at your local drugstore for a couple of bucks… and there are tons of other uses for hydrogen peroxide)!

 Alternatively, a vinegar solution can be used!
 Add 3 tablespoons of vinegar to 1 cup of water and allow it to sit on the surface for a few minutes.
 Rinse the board very well and wash with hot soapy water.

 This works on both wood and plastic cutting boards.
 You’ll need:

 - Distilled white vinegar